buzzbangorg/bsbang-crawler-ng/README.md

 **Step 1: Create a virtual environment and clone this repo**

 ```
+pip3 install virtualenv
-virtualenv buzzbang
+python3 -m virtualenv buzzbang
 source buzzbang/bin/activate
 git clone https://github.com/buzzbangorg/bsbang-crawler-ng.git
 cd bsbang-crawler-ng
 ```

 **Step 2: Install Python dependencies**

 ```
-pip install -r requirements.txt
+pip3 install -r requirements.txt
 ```

 **Step 3: Install MongoDB if necessary**

+You may follow this [blog](https://hevodata.com/blog/install-mongodb-on-ubuntu/) to install MongoDB on your system.

 Then set `MONGO_DB` and `MONGO_PORT` in `settings.py` if necessary.

 ## Usage
-Step 1: Crawl the sitemap of the website and store the data in a mongoDB database
+**Step 1: Crawl the sitemap of the website and store the data in a mongoDB database

 ```
 cd bioschemas_scraper
-python run.py
+python3 run.py
 ```

 TODO: Implementation and documentation of inserting this data into Solr.